vozmo/emotion_detection/README.md

-# emotion_detection
-Emotion Classification for Russian Text using BERT This repository contains a Jupyter notebook for emotion classification on Russian text.
-The model is based on DeepPavlov's RuBERT and is trained to classify emotions using labeled text data.
-The repository includes data preprocessing, model training, evaluation, and exploratory data analysis (EDA).

-___

 # Emotion Classification for Russian Text using BERT

 This repository demonstrates emotion classification using a BERT-based model for Russian language texts.
 The model uses the pre-trained `DeepPavlov/rubert-base-cased` model to classify emotions from textual data.